-We make it a practice to publicly renew our covenant every January in connection with the Lord’s Supper.
-For a more thorough analysis of the nature and importance of church membership, we recommend listening to our pastor’s 8-part sermon series explaining our membership vows from Scripture, along with some additional articles by Rev. Stephen Pribble.
+For a detailed analysis of the nature and importance of church membership, we recommend listening to our pastor’s 8-part sermon series explaining our membership vows from Scripture, along with some additional articles by Rev. Stephen Pribble.

-Following the pattern of Scripture, we regard the children of our adult members as part of Christ’s kingdom (Lk.
+Following the pattern of Scripture, we regard the children of our professing members as visible members of Christ’s kingdom (Lk.
 18:16) and worthy recipients of baptism as a visible sign and seal of God’s covenant of grace (Gen. 17:7; Acts 2:39).
 When an infant is baptized, his or her parents must affirm our Covenant of Baptism.

 While we do not presume our baptized children to be elect or regenerate, we do acknowledge them as true members of Christ’s visible church.
 As such, they are rightful heirs to the oracles and promises of God (Rom.
 3:1-2), which we pray will “lead them to repentance” (Rom.
 2:4), and “make them wise for salvation through faith which is in Christ Jesus” (2 Tim.
 3:15).

-Whenever a covenant child is baptized, we also require his or her parents to renew their membership vows and to affirm our Covenant of Baptism.
-In order for baptized members to become communicant members (and so gain access to the Lord’s Table), we require them to make an outwardly credible profession of faith in Jesus Christ by affirming our Covenant of Communicant Membership.
+In order for baptized members to become communicant members (and so gain access to the Lord’s Table), we require a mature and credible profession of saving faith in Jesus Christ, as outlined in our Covenant of Communicant Membership.
 To learn more about the status of children in the New Covenant, click HERE.